joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-07-19-the-lords-prayer-do-what-he-does.md

 draft: false
 ---

+## Pray Then Like This

+>Matthew 6:9-15 (CSB)
+>“Therefore, you should pray like this:
+>Our Father in heaven,
+>your name be honored as holy.
+>Your kingdom come.
+>Your will be done
+>on earth as it is in heaven.
+>Give us today our daily bread.
+>And forgive us our debts,
+>as we also have forgiven our debtors.
+>And do not bring us into temptation,
+>but deliver us from the evil one.
+>
+>“For if you forgive others their offenses, your heavenly Father will forgive you as well.
+But if you don’t forgive others, your Father will not forgive >your offenses.

 ## Do What He Does

 >Ezekiel 11:19-20 And I will give them one heart, and a new spirit I will put within them.
 I will remove the heart of stone from their flesh and give them a heart of flesh, that they may walk in my statutes and keep my rules and obey them.
 And they shall be my people, and I will be their God.